Big City Family Fun

 A trip to the American Museum of Natural History will keep the kids engaged for hours.
 Credit: Catherine Parker

-A sprawling museum that could take all day so hit the highlights, like the Hall of Dinosaurs, “Lucy” the early human, the giant blue whale.
-And then explore the Theodore Roosevelt Rotunda along with the Hall of North American Mammals.
+Founded in 1869, the American Museum of Natural History is a sprawling museum that could take all day.
+The highlights include the Hall of Dinosaurs, “Lucy,” the early human, and the giant blue whale.
+Then, explore the Theodore Roosevelt Rotunda along with the Hall of North American Mammals.

 Carve out a little time for the Hayden Planetarium to learn more about the world beyond our atmosphere.
 It’s located on-site and requires an additional timed ticket for a show.